pawanranakoti/HYBRID-AI-POWERED-SEMANTIC-ANOMALY-DETECTORHYBRID-AI-POWERED-SEMANTIC-ANOMALY-DETECTOR/README.md

 **Tamanna Bhatt**

 ---
-*Developed for the Code with Gemini Hackathon 2026.*
+*Developed for the Gemini Hackathon 2026.*